pinojs/pino/docs/api.md

 Default: `null`

-If there's a chance that objects being logged have properties that conflict with those from pino itself (`level`, `timestamp`, `v`, `pid`, etc) and duplicate keys in your log records are undesirable, pino can be configured with an `nestedKey` option that causes any `object`s that are logged to be placed under a key whose name is the value of `nestedKey`.
+If there's a chance that objects being logged have properties that conflict with those from pino itself (`level`, `timestamp`, `v`, `pid`, etc) and duplicate keys in your log records are undesirable, pino can be configured with a `nestedKey` option that causes any `object`s that are logged to be placed under a key whose name is the value of `nestedKey`.

 This way, when searching something like Kibana for values, one can consistently search under the configured `nestedKey` value instead of the root log record keys.